ofins/eat-what-now/src/notes.md

 3. Trouble connecting to db in Docker via DBeaver.
    1. Error `thrown: psql: error: connection to server at "localhost" (::1), port 5432 failed: FATAL:  password authentication failed for user "postgres"`

+Things I learned:

+1. TypeORM recommends not importing `entity` classes or seed data directly in migration files.
+Migration should use raw SQL or the `queryRunner` API because entity code can change and break old migrations.

 ### 20th

 - Implement TypeORM